A Comparison of Premium Hand Grinders for Coffee and Espresso

 - Although the grinder is highly durable, the aluminum body is very easily scratched.
 The outer body will display the grinder’s history of bumps and falls.

 - Because it’s so smooth, the outer body can get a bit slippery during longer grinding sessions where sweat may develop on your palms.

 The Aergrind may just be the ultimate grinder for the frugal traveler.
 Designed to fit inside an Aeropress plunger, the Aergrind is the smallest grinder in our lineup and makes for the perfect addition to your hiking or camping gear, or even a home brewing setup.
-This economical grinder offers similar grind quality to other premium models for a fraction of the price.
+Beyond being designed with the Aeropress in mind, it also performs best when grinding for that or similar hybrid brewing methods such as the Delter Press.
+If that is your favorite way to brew, then this economical grinder offers similar grind quality to other premium models for a fraction of the price.